capitalone/json-syntax/README.md

 _The RuleSet caches encoders._ Construct a new ruleset if you want to change settings.

-_Encoders and decoders do a very little checking._ Especially, if you're translating Python to JSON, it's assumed that your Python classes are correct.
+_Encoders and decoders do very little checking._ Especially, if you're translating Python to JSON, it's assumed that your Python classes are correct.
 The encoders and decoders may mask subtle issues as they are calling constructors like `str` and `int` for you.
 And, by design, if you're translating from JSON to Python, it's assumed you